imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/compute_and_ai_services.md

     base_image='python:3.7',
     packages_to_install=['boto3'])
 ```

 - From `line 40` to `line 43`, we are converting the function to Kubeflow pipeline component.
 As the component will run on an independent instance, we need to provide the `base_image` and `packages_to_install` information as well.

-- Next, we will create the second module that loads the data from first module and just returns some dummy metric.
+- Next, we will create the second module that loads the data from first module and just returns some dummy metrics.
 In reality, you can do a lot of things like data preprocessing or data transformation or EDA.
 For now, we will just stick with a dummy example.

 ``` python linenums="1"
 ## Step 2